chaos-mesh/chaos-mesh/README.md

 `install.sh` will help you to install `kubelet`, `Helm`, and `Chaos Mesh`.
 If you want to use Chaos Mesh on your local environment with `kind`, you can use `install.sh` with `--local kind` flag field, this script will help you install `kind` and setup a local Kubernetes cluster before installing Chaos Mesh.

-At present, `install.sh` only supports deploying Chaos Mesh locally using [kind](https://kind.sigs.k8s.io/).
 If you want to deploy Chaos Mesh using [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), this doc [get stated on minikube](./doc/get_started_on_minikube.md) can help you.

 After executing the above command, if the message that Chaos Mesh is installed